-Am I The Only One Who Didn’t Know About This Rule at a Roundabout?
+Am I The Only One Who Didn’t Know About This Rule at a Maine Roundabout?

 You can file this one under "you learn something new every day."

 Maine has seen a lot of busy intersections turned into roundabouts.
-You'll find a lot of them in the Gorham area, there's one at the intersection of River Road and Windham Center Road and one is currently being built at a five-way intersection on Brighton Avenue near USM.
+You'll find a lot of them in the Gorham area, there's one at the intersection of River Road and Windham Center Road and one opened in 2021 at a five-way intersection on Brighton Avenue near USM.

 Roundabouts are like small traffic circles, where everyone enters the circle to the right after yielding to traffic already in the circle and then exits in the direction they wish to travel.